Antvirf/stui/README.md

 ## To-do / roadmap

-- Fix: jobs accounting refresh on startup, need to render table after fetch? it is empty on first start
 - Feat: `sacct` detail view for a job
 - Feat: commas to total count lines for thousands, e.g. `12,000`
 - Feat: Summary stats in top middle pane: Node and job states